Jake Fraley Player Props: Reds vs. Giants

-Jake Fraley, with a slugging percentage of .357 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Logan Webb on the mound, July 17 at 7:10 PM ET.
+Jake Fraley -- .214 average over his past 10 games -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Anthony DeSclafani on the hill, on July 18 at 7:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Brewers.
+In his previous game, he notched a home run while going 1-for-4 against the Brewers.

 Jake Fraley Game Info & Props vs. the Giants